 In the method 2, implicit TU tiling is retained but edges inside CU is not treated as transform edge when cu_coded_flag is equal to 0.

-In the transform edge derivation process, if there are edges in a CU, which has cu_coded_flag is equal to 0, the edges are not treated as a transform edge.
-And, subblock edges in a CU is not affected by transform edge.
+In the derivation process of the transform block boundary, if there are edges in a CU, which has cu_coded_flag is equal to 0, the edges are not treated as a transform edge.
+From the modification, filter length of the subblock edges in a CU is not affected by transform edge.

+Simulation results

+The proposed method 1 and 2 has been implemented on top of the VTM8.0 + Ticket #899 bugfix with default setting and tested using JVET SDR common test condition [2].
+The experimental results reportedly shows minor changes compared to VTM 8.0 + Ticket #899 bugfix as Anchor in RA and LB, respectively.
+Also, since Ticket #899 is reverted by Method 1 and deblocking filter process is fixed to be performed same as VTM8.0 by Method 2, the experimental results for both solutions are same as results of VTM8.0